ILP Modulo Theories: SMT as IMT

-Clauses can be thought of as a special case of linear constraints: \ie a clause $\vee_i l_i$ is equivalent to $\Sigma_i l_i \geq 1$ (for translating a clause to a linear expression, a negative literal $\neg v_i$ appears as $1 - v_i$ while a positive literal remains intact).
-Thus, we can translate the propositional structure in an SMT instance as an equivalent set of linear constraints.
+With atomic formulas taken care of, what remains is propositional connectives; we encode them by using clauses in the standard fashion.
+Clauses appear as part of our collection of ILP constraints: $\vee_i l_i$ is equivalent to $\sum_i l_i \geq 1$.
+(For translating a clause to a linear expression, a negative literal $\neg v_i$ appears as $1 - v_i$ while a positive literal remains intact.)